 And then this simple cream cheese mixture is the easiest and most delicious sauce to accompany the jalapeno stuffed chicken.

-- Cream Cheese - Start with softened cream cheese to make the sauce.
+Cream Cheese - Start with cream cheese softened to room temperature to make the sauce.
 It will blend much better when softened.

 How To Make Jalapeno Popper Hasselback Chicken

 I realize that this chicken dish looks hard to make, but really if you know how to work an oven and can use a sharp knife, you can make it!
 It's even perfect for beginning cooks!

 Step One: Heat the oven to 400 degrees F. Add the slices of bacon to a casserole dish or rimmed baking sheet and bake for 20 minutes or until it's slightly crispy.
 Take the bacon out of the dish and cut it into 1-inch pieces.

 Step Two: Take a sharp knife and cut slits in each of the chicken breasts.
 Then prepare stacks of jalapeno slices, cheddar, and bacon.
 Place one stack into each of the slits.